cesarnr21/weather/README.md

 ### Future:
 - Add API support to get weather data from somewhere and real time data from a certain city
-- Implement the project on a raspberry pi zero to create a monitoring station with a screen.
-Maybe add an RTOS component and make an embedded system
-- Add a ML model to make better predictions on the task the user wants